jeanmeira/teamgenerator/README.md

 In the future, there will be support for more sports (that do not require exactly 5 players on each), different category of players (for instance, goalkeepers).

+# Technology
+This project is very simple.
+All we use is:

+- HTML 5
+- Javascript
+- JQuery
+- Bootstrap

 # Origin
 This project was born in a software company located in Sorocaba, Brazil, when the members of a project decided to exercise a little bit and play a weekly soccer.